AkramGalal/on-prem-to-aws-paas-microservices-app-migration/README.md

-# On-Prem to AWS IaaS App Migration
+# On-Prem to AWS PaaS App Migration

 ## Introduction
-This repository illustrates the migration of a multi-tier microservices Java application from an on-premises environment to AWS IaaS services.
+This repository illustrates the migration of a multi-tier microservices Java application from an on-premises environment to AWS PaaS services.

 Originally, the application was deployed using Vagrant on multiple VMs on-prem.
-The application is re-architected to leverage AWS managed Infrastructure as a Services (IaaS) for scalability, high availability, and reduced operational overhead.
+The application is re-architected to leverage AWS managed Platform as a Services (PaaS) for scalability, high availability, and reduced operational overhead.

 ## Application Architecture